 Privacy noticeExample cases

-- Republic of Mozambique v Privinvest and others: representing the Privinvest Group in a US$2 billion+ claim brought by the Republic of Mozambique concerning allegations of bribes and conspiracy in connection with maritime infrastructure projects in Mozambique (with, amongst others, Duncan Matthews QC and Philip Riches QC).
+- Republic of Mozambique v Privinvest and others [2024] EWHC 1957 (Comm): Acted for the Privinvest Group in claims exceeding US$3 billion by the Republic of Mozambique concerning allegations of bribes and conspiracy in connection with maritime infrastructure projects in Mozambique, including in a 12-week trial (with Duncan Matthews KC, Philip Riches KC, Ben Woolgar and Frederick Wilmot-Smith).
+One of The Lawyer’s Top 20 Cases of 2023.

-- Credit Suisse AG and another v Burgundy Sea Limited and others: acting for HRH Prince Fahad and associated corporate entities in claims totalling c.£65m brought by Credit Suisse relating to alleged breaches of facility agreements for the refinancing of a super-yacht and real property (with Paul Lowenstein QC).
+- Credit Suisse v Burgundy Sea Limited and others (2022-23): Acted for HRH Prince Fahad and associated corporate entities in claims totalling c.£65m brought by Credit Suisse relating to alleged breaches of facility agreements for the refinancing of a super-yacht and real property (with Paul Lowenstein KC).

-- B v J; B v C: representing two Peruvian entities of a global seafood and fishing enterprise in a US$14 million LMAA arbitration in London involving allegations of fraud and sham in the context of a ship sale agreement, and an associated c.$31 million CMAC arbitration in the PRC involving related guarantee and indemnity claims (respectively with Duncan Matthews QC and Michael Ashcroft QC).
+- B v J; B v C (2021-23): Represented two Peruvian entities of a global seafood and fishing enterprise in a US$14 million LMAA arbitration involving allegations of fraud and sham in the context of a ship sale agreement, and an associated US$40 million CMAC arbitration in the PRC involving related guarantee claims (respectively with Duncan Matthews KC and Michael Ashcroft KC).

-- J v T (2021-22): acting as sole counsel for a Chinese SOE in a 7-figure HKIAC arbitration arising from sale and purchase agreements for manganese ore cargoes, including in a 5-day final hearing held in June 2022.
+- J v T (2021-22): Acted as sole counsel for a Chinese SOE in a seven-figure HKIAC arbitration arising from sale and purchase agreements for manganese ore cargoes, including in a five-day final hearing.

 General commercial disputes

-- Republic of Mozambique v Privinvest and others: representing the Privinvest Group in a US$2 billion+ claim brought by the Republic of Mozambique concerning allegations of bribes and conspiracy in connection with maritime infrastructure projects in Mozambique (with, amongst others, Duncan Matthews QC and Philip Riches QC).
+- Republic of Mozambique v Privinvest and others [2024] EWHC 1957 (Comm): Acted for the Privinvest Group in claims exceeding US$3 billion by the Republic of Mozambique concerning allegations of bribes and conspiracy in connection with maritime infrastructure projects in Mozambique, including in a 12-week trial (with Duncan Matthews KC, Philip Riches KC, Ben Woolgar and Frederick Wilmot-Smith).
+One of The Lawyer’s Top 20 Cases of 2023.

-- Credit Suisse AG and another v Burgundy Sea Limited and others: acting for HRH Prince Fahad and associated corporate entities in claims totalling c.£65m brought by Credit Suisse relating to alleged breaches of facility agreements for the refinancing of a super-yacht and real property (with Paul Lowenstein QC).
+- Credit Suisse v Burgundy Sea Limited and others (2022-23): Acted for HRH Prince Fahad and associated corporate entities in claims totalling c.£65m brought by Credit Suisse relating to alleged breaches of facility agreements for the refinancing of a super-yacht and real property (with Paul Lowenstein KC).

 - Advised on contractual and tortious claims against an international online gambling company relating to the incorrect settlement of betting markets.